After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 When you arrive, you will find Nanna sitting by a campfire.
 She seems to be injured.
 If you talk to her, she shows you where Impa's house is.

 After this, follow the path toward the town.
 Before you go down to where the houses are, go up the slope that goes up past the houses.
 If you are going the right direction, your Sheikah Sensor should be reacting strongly.
 The path will curve to the right, where you will find the Ta'loh Naeg Shrine.
 Open it so you can easily warp back to this village.
 If you rode your horse here, you can warp back to the stable and talk to the guy at the counter and choose Board Horse.
-They will go get your horse and take it to the table.
+They will go get your horse and take it to the stable.

 Talk to Impa